 Are you a baseball fan and/or a Brad Pitt fan?
 What are your thoughts and predictions for this movie?
 Are you a supporter of the Moneyball theory or traditional scouting?
 How about on chewing tobacco: are you a fan, just disgusted or are considering starting because Brad Pitt can make anything cool?

-Brad Pitt and Jonah Hill are back on the big screen with this week#39;s release, ...
-But is the ...
+Brad Pitt and Jonah Hill are back on the big screen with this week#39;s ... is the film adaptation ...